 (*) Note: Shopify offers theme customization tutorials that are divided by the version of theme architecture they use.
 Learn how to identify your theme architecture version.

-Step 1: Install the PageFly page builder
+Step 1: Install the PageFly Landing Page Builder

 In the Shopify admin sidebar, click Apps > PageFly – Advanced Page Builder.
 After that, you will be redirected to the PageFly Dashboard on a different page.

-Click Create a page or the (+) icon on the left menu.
+In the Pages dashboard of the PageFly App, Click Create a page or the (+) icon on the left menu.
 Then you can choose the page type as your preference in Page Settings.
-PageFly has customizable primary page types for you to choose from, such as home page, product pages, etc. However, if you want to start building things from scratch, go with a regular page.

 After your Page Settings configuration is done, you will be directed to a Template Library which lets you choose a template to start your store with.

-Step 3: Add PageFly elements
+Step 3: Add Elements

 PageFly also provides limitless experiments with elements.